 3. The UAS NF/NEF provides the UAV(s) location information or presence to the USS.
 When the USS request UAS NF for a list of the UAVs in the geographic area, if the USS performed the UUAA of the UAV, or the UAS NF is authorized to receive such information, then the 3GPP UAV ID of such UAVs is also included.
 USS may make decisions to control the UAV based on the result output received from UAS NF/NEF.

 NOTE 2: Use of LCS privacy feature (e.g. user consent) is applicable to UAVs as for normal UEs.

-Editor's Note: How the UAS NF authorizes the USS before providing UAV details is FFS.

 Editor's Note: It is FFS how TPAE involve in this procedures.

 **** END OF CHANGES ****